 Knowing the importance of attack surface management, you should find a solution that fits your needs.
 And while the characteristics and security needs of different organizations are unique to each, there are key components shared by all effective attack surface management software.

 We at SecurityTrails are dedicated to preventing cyber attacks by bringing greater awareness to your attack surface.
-With our Attack Surface Reduction tool, or ASR, you’ll have the ability to discover and manage your critical assets and shadow infrastructure, giving you a full picture of where your weaknesses are.
+With our Attack Surface Intelligence tool, or ASI, you'll have the ability to discover and manage your critical assets and shadow infrastructure, giving you a full picture of where your weaknesses are.

-Let’s learn about the intricacies of our tool and what you can expect when using ASR for attack surface management:
+Let's learn about the intricacies of our tool and what you can expect when using ASI for attack surface management:

 Are you aware of all the services you have running within your infrastructure?
 Do you know what each of them is doing?
 What understanding do you have about your digital footprint and all the digital assets you have scattered across the internet?
 Before you answer these questions, know that it all starts with asset discovery.